VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Experiments, Results, and Analysis

-\textbf{Pre-training \& downstream datasets:} We pre-train \model\ on the image-caption pairs of COCO$2017$ \citep{lin2014microsoft} split which consists $123$k images $(118$k and $5$k for training and validation, respectively) with 5 captions for each image.
-We divide our downstream tasks into three categories - $(i)$ \textbf{uni-modal tasks} includes image classification on ImageNet \citep{deng2009imagenet}, VOC$07$ \citep{everingham2010pascal}, COCO, object detection on VOC$07+12$, COCO and instance segmentation on COCO. $(ii)$ \textbf{multi-modal coarse-grained tasks} includes image-level VL tasks - visual question answering on VQAv$2$ \citep{antol2015vqa}, visual reasoning on NLVR$^{2}$ \citep{suhr2019corpus}, image- and text retrieval on Flicker$30$k \citep{plummer2015flickr30k} and captioning on COCO. $(iii)$ \textbf{multi-modal fine-grained tasks} includes region-level VL tasks - referring expression comprehension (REC) on RefCOCO, RefCOCO$+$, RefCOCOg \citep{kazemzadeh2014referitgame, yu2016modeling}, and language-conditioned object detection on COCO and LVIS \citep{gupta2019lvis}.
+Following \citet{chen2020uniter} and \citet{huang2021seeing}, we perform pre-training by appending the VG dataset \citep{krishna2017visualgenome} with COCO$2017$ \citep{lin2014microsoft}, together consisting of $231$k images.
+We divide our downstream tasks into three categories - $(i)$ \textbf{Uni-modal tasks} such as image classification on ImageNet \citep{deng2009imagenet}, VOC$07$ \citep{everingham2010pascal}, COCO; object detection on VOC$07+12$, COCO, and instance segmentation on COCO. $(ii)$ \textbf{Multi-modal fine-grained tasks} such as region-level VL tasks - referring expression comprehension (REC) on RefCOCO, RefCOCO$+$, RefCOCOg \citep{kazemzadeh2014referitgame, yu2016modeling}, and language-conditioned object detection on COCO and LVIS \citep{gupta2019lvis}. $(iii)$ \textbf{Multi-modal coarse-grained tasks} such as image-level VL tasks - visual question answering on VQAv$2$ \citep{antol2015vqa}, visual reasoning on NLVR$^{2}$ \citep{suhr2019corpus}, image- and text retrieval on Flicker$30$k \citep{plummer2015flickr30k} and captioning on COCO.
 We exclude any overlap between our pre-training and downstream validation/test splits.
 Detailed statistics of all downstream datasets are given in Appendix \ref{sec:downstream_datasets}.